The 2020 Ford Mustang Bullitt is a Limited Edition of Steve McQueen’s Iconic Movie Car!

-The year was 1968 when the Movie ?Bullitt? starring Steve McQueen as San Francisco Police Detective Lt.
-Frank Bullitt, piloting a Dark Highland Green Ford Mustang Fastback in one of the most famous movie car chase scenes in history.
-Pony car fans may perceive the 1968 Mustang GT fastback that McQueen actually drove as the real star of the classic film for its prominent role in the stirring 12 minute high speed chase scene that took place on the streets of San Francisco and surrounding area.
-The risky segment was shot without the use of computer generated special effects, depicting real hard-driving action by real people in real time.
-Paying homage to the original Bullitt Mustang, is the 50th Anniversary 2019 Ford Mustang Bullitt, which will be a Limited Production Edition.
+It was 1968 when the Movie “Bullitt” starring Steve McQueen as San Francisco Police Detective Lt.
+Bullitt, piloting a Dark Highland Green Ford Mustang Fastback appeared in one of the most famous movie car chase scenes in cinema history.
+Pony car fans may perceive the 1968 Mustang GT fastback that McQueen actually drove as the real star of the classic film for its prominent role in the stirring 12-minute high-speed chase scene that took place on the streets of San Francisco and the surrounding area.
+The risky segment was shot without the use of computer-generated special effects, depicting real hard-driving action by real people in real-time.
+Paying homage to the original Bullitt Mustang was the 50th Anniversary 2019 Ford Mustang Bullitt, which was a Limited Production Edition.

-Warner Bros. originally purchased two 1968 Mustangs for the making of the film ? one for $558.
-And the other for $559.
+Warner Bros. originally purchased two 1968 Mustangs for the making of the film – one for $558. and the other for $559.
 After filming, the $559 car was purchased by a Warner Bros employee, who then sold it in 1970 to a New Jersey Police detective for $6,000.
-In 1974, the car again changed hands to the Kiernan brothers in 1974 for $6,000 who used it as their family car until 1980, and who turned down Steve McQueen?s offer to purchase it in 1977.
-Over the following years, the iconic movie machine acquired ?Bullitt? vanity license plates and moved to Kentucky and then Tennessee.
+In 1974, the car again changed hands to the Kiernan brothers in 1974 for $6,000 who used it as their family car until 1980, and who turned down Steve McQueen’s offer to purchase it in 1977.
+Over the following years, the legendary movie machine acquired “Bullitt” vanity license plates and moved to Kentucky and then Tennessee.
 In 2001, one of the brothers (Robert) and his 20-year-old son Sean began restoring the Mustang.
 Sean Inherited the car from his late father Robert in 2014.
-The car?s rebuild was completed in 2016 and was started for the first time on July 4th of that year.
-The following year, the famous pony car was reunited with the McQueen family, when Steve?s granddaughter Molly met with Sean in the Ford design studio in Dearborn MI.
+The car’s rebuild was completed in 2016 and was started for the first time on July 4th of that year.
+The following year, the famous pony car was reunited with the McQueen family, when Steve’s granddaughter Molly met with Sean in the Ford design studio in Dearborn MI.

-The press launch of the new 2019 Ford Mustang Bullitt took place in Sausalito, CA, driving over the familiar streets of San Francisco and surrounding area where the movie was filmed.
-Ford produced earlier Bullitt-badged tribute models before? in 2001 and 2008.
+The press launch of the 2019 Ford Mustang Bullitt took place in Sausalito, CA, driving over the familiar streets of San Francisco and the surrounding area where the movie was actually filmed.
+Ford produced earlier Bullitt-badged tribute models before– in 2001 and 2008.
 Both previous Bullitt editions appeared in the familiar dark green or black paint and were powered by a somewhat hotter engine than the Mustang GTs of the same year.

-The latest iteration Bullitt Mustang serves up all the basic revered ?bad-ass? features in addition to some unique touches not to be found on other Mustang models.
-It doesn’t rate as the hottest Mustang available in the lineup, which is topped by the GT350 and soon to arrive Shelby GT500.
+The latest iteration 2020 Bullitt Mustang serves up all the basic revered “bad-ass” features in addition to some unique touches not to be found on other Mustang models.
+It doesn’t rate as the hottest Mustang available in the lineup, which is topped by the GT350 and the Shelby GT500.
 The Bullitt does however deliver a highly respectable hot street performance.

-Propulsion is provided by a longitudinally mounted front 5.0-liter (307 cu-in), TI-VCT V8 engine with dual fuel, high-pressure direct injection and low-pressure port fuel injection, that cranks out 480 horses at 7,000 rpm while developing 420 pound feet of torque at 4,600 rpm.
-There?s an open Air induction System and Shelby GT350 intake manifold with an 87 millimeter throttle body and performance powertrain control module calibration.
-The engine?s motive force is geared to the rear wheels with a 3.73 rear end Torsen limited slip differential via a smooth shifting and updated six-speed manual gearbox with downshift rev-matching and an iconic white cue-ball shift knob replicating the original.
-There?s 0-60 mph time wasn?t officially tested, but one should be able to clock out at 4.1 seconds depending on your clutch and shifting skills.
-The Bullitt?s top speed is rated at 163 mph.
-EPA fuel economy is -rated at 15 mpg city and 25 mpg highway.
+Motive force is provided by a longitudinally-mounted front 5.0-liter (307 cu-in), TI-VCT V8 engine with dual fuel, high-pressure direct injection and low-pressure port fuel injection, that cranks out 480 horses at 7,000 rpm while developing 420 pound feet of torque at 4,600 rpm.
+There’s an open Air induction System and Shelby GT350 intake manifold with an 87-millimeter throttle body and performance powertrain control module calibration.
+The engine’s motive force is geared to the rear wheels with a 3.73 rear end Torsen limited-slip differential via a smooth shifting and updated six-speed manual gearbox with downshift rev-matching and an iconic white cue-ball shift knob replicating the original.
+There’s 0-60 mph time wasn’t officially tested, but one should be able to clock out at 4.1 seconds depending on your clutch and shifting skills.
+The Bullet’s top speed is rated at 163 mph.
+EPA fuel economy is -rated at 14 mpg city and 23 mpg highway.

-The Bullitt is rated as a four passenger coupe, but you?ll need to be on the diminutive side to enjoy riding in the back seat.
-The rating helps with insurance rates.
+The Bullitt continues to be rated as a four passenger coupe, but you’ll need to be on the diminutive side to enjoy riding in the back seat.
+The rating helps to reduce insurance rates.

-The standard sound system is the same nine speaker unit foud on all premiun level trim Mustangs.
+The standard sound system is the same nine-speaker unit found on other premium level trim Mustangs.
 Also standard is SYNC3 with voice control, Bluetooth, USB input, AM/FM satellite radio as well as Apple CarPlay and Android Auto support.

-The Bullitt also features a fully configurable 12-inch digital instrument cluster that changes its graphic design when cycling through the selectable driving modes, Turn-by-turn Navigation instructions, infotainment readouts and more.
-There?s also a G-force indicator along with displays for air intake temp, air to fuel ratio and other relative info.
-An additional pair of dash-mounted gauges provide oil pressure and intake manifold vacuum for what ever it?s worth.
+The Bullitt’S fully configurable 12-inch digital instrument cluster is capable of changing its graphic design when cycling through the selectable driving modes, Turn-by-turn Navigation instructions, infotainment readouts and more.
+There’s also a G-force indicator along with displays for air intake temp, air to fuel ratio and other relative info.
+An additional pair of dash-mounted gauges provide oil pressure and intake manifold vacuum for what ever it’s worth.

 The center console provides analog controls for audio and climate.
 Toggle switches are there for drive mode selection, hazard lights, etc.

-Pricing for the Mustang Bullitt starts at $47,590, and you can spend up to $52,980 if you choose all options.
-My test Bullitt Mustang was sprayed Shadow Black and featured all the options except the Recaro Sport Seat Package.
-The standard seats are exceptionally supportive and comfortable with 8 way power adjustment including a power lumbar support.
+Pricing for the Mustang Bullitt starts at $46,705, and you can spend up to $52,595 if you choose all options.
+My test Bullitt Mustang was sprayed Dark Highland Green metallic and featured all the options except the Recaro Sport Seat Package.
+The standard seats are exceptionally supportive and comfortable with 8-way power adjustment including a power lumbar support.
 They also provide heating and ventilation.
-I later got to experience the more traditional Bullitt in its traditional green hue with the Recaro seats, which are manually adjustable and very snug.

-Whether or not you?re an admirer of Steve McQueen or an avid fan of the ?Bullitt? movie, the 2019 Ford Mustang Bullitt is a sheer joy to drive.
-It?s particularly suited to tight, twisting roads with severe elevation changes, always displaying an incredible stability.
+Whether or not you’re an admirer of Steve McQueen or an avid fan of the “Bullitt” movie, the 2020 Ford Mustang Bullitt is a sheer joy to drive.
+It’s particularly suited for tight, twisting roads with severe elevation changes, always displaying an incredible stability.
 The handling characteristics are stellar, with excellent steering input and feel with a nice fat steering wheel.
-The active exhaust system is programmable to achieve just the right note to please one?s audible senses, but not always that of the neighbors.
+The active exhaust system is programmable to achieve just the right note to please one’s audible sense, but not always that of the neighbors.
 It definitely produces broad grins, especially motating through a tunnel.